Go to content

 Public Transport

-Besides taxis and renting a car, the only way to get around the islands is to take an 'aluguer', or collective taxis, which can be anything from modern and spacious vans to pick-up trucks.
+Besides taxis and renting a car, the only way to get around the islands is to take an 'aluguer', or collective taxis, which can be anything from spacious vans to pick-up trucks.
 They connect even the smallest towns on most islands, picking up and dropping off passengers on request at any point along their route.

 Arrival Guides Logo